milvus-io/milvus-docs/site/en/about_milvus/overview.md

 # What is Milvus

 Milvus was released under the Apache 2.0 License and officially open sourced in October 2019.
-It is an incubation project of the [LF AI Foundation](https://lfai.foundation/).
+It is an incubation project under [LF AI Foundation](https://lfai.foundation/).
 The source code of Milvus is hosted on [GitHub](https://github.com/milvus-io/milvus).

-As an open source vector similarity search engine, Milvus is easy-to-use, highly reliable, scalable, robust, and blazing fast.
-It integrates vector index libraries such as Faiss, NMSLIB, and Annoy, hides their complexity, and provides simple and consistent APIs.
-In addition, you can choose index types based on your scenario.
+Milvus is an embeddings similarity search engine that is highly reliable, scalable, and blazing fast.
+It encapsulates index libraries, such as Faiss, NMSLIB, and Annoy, providing a set of unified, easy-to-use APIs, and allowing you to choose index types based on your scenario.

 Milvus offers efficient means of managing vector data, including adding, deleting, and modifying vector and non-vector data.
 Aside from near real-time search for vectors, Milvus also supports filtering scalar data.
 With the increase of data and query scale, Milvus also provides a solution for cluster sharding, which supports functions such as read/write separation, horizontal scalability, and dynamic scalability, to cope with large data volume.
 Currently, Milvus is a single-node server based on the client-server model.
 It provides storage and search services for TB-level feature data.